dragonten112/master-s-degree/README.md

 ### 📁 Folder Setup

-Make sure to include a `loading.gif` in the project directory:
+Make sure to include your CSV file in the project directory:

 ```
 project-folder/
 ├── app.py
-├── loading.gif
 ├── sample.csv
 ```